BlenderCN-Org/bge_game3_core/README.md

 # bge_game-3.0_template
-Full python game structure for the Blender Game Engine
+Full python game structure for the Blender Game Engine.
+UPBGE not supported currently due to a bug with the globalDict.

 ## Latest Releases
 https://github.com/DaedalusMDW/bge_game-3.0_template/releases